What Federal Annuitants Need to Know About the FEHB Program and Medicare

 - Annuitants with Medicare Parts A and B who pay regular premium rates.
-These tables include not only the FEHB premium, but also the current Part B Medicare premium paid under a "hold harmless" provision.
+These tables include not only the FEHB premium, but also the Part B Medicare premium.

 - Annuitants who have only Part A of Medicare, the hospital benefit.
 You can compare these to see how much you gain, or in most cases lose, by paying the Part B premium.

 There are many comparisons, but only one cost comparison table applies to your current situation.
 Of course, your situation may change if your family changes or if you change your Medicare decisions—and you can use our Guide to see those differences.
 For example, if you are trying to decide whether to enroll in Medicare Part B or not, you can compare plans with or without this option—but be careful to read our advice on this decision, since there are important advantages to Part B enrollment that for most retirees outweigh its premium costs.